4 Wide vs long format

 4 ravine forest 79.1

-Summarise is also very useful for species data.
+summarise() is also very useful for species data.
 For example, we can calculate the total abundance, approximated as cover, of all plants in the plot/sample.
-Later on we can ask what is the relative share of parasites, endangered or alien species.
-Or we can calculate community mean of some traits, such as the mean height of the plants or their mean leaf area index.
-For this we would have to append new information, so we will leave it for next chapter.
+Later on, we can ask about the relative share of parasites, endangered species, or alien species.
+Alternatively, we can calculate the community mean of specific traits, such as the mean height of the plants or their mean leaf area index.
+For this, we would have to append new information so that we can leave it for the next chapter.

 spe %>%